jesrodriguez0816/Pnemonia_Prediction_Project/README.md

 The goal of this project was to build a machine learning model to classify a dataset for chest x-ray images, screening them for pneumonia.
 To achieve this goal, I built a **convolutional neural network** to **classify images as either pneumonia or non-pnemonia**.
-The Paul Mooney dataset was used, found on Kaggle [here] (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
+The Paul Mooney dataset was used, found on Kaggle here: (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
 It contains 5,683 images separated into two categories: "Pneumonia" and "Normal".

 ## Preprocessing and Metric Determination